-This operational attribute indicates whether a password will be able to be used after a number of consecutive bind failures.
+This operational attribute indicates whether a password will be able to be used after consecutive bind failures.
 The maximum number of consecutive failed bind attempts is specified in pwdMaxFailure.
-If this attribute is not present, or has a value of FALSE, the entry will not be locked after a number of consecutive failed bind attempts.
+If this attribute is not present, or has a value of FALSE, the entry will not be locked after consecutive failed bind attempts.